Skip to main content

 Safeguarding FAQs

-Written by Nancy Gerrard
+Written by Avida Hancock

-Updated over 4 years ago
+Updated over a month ago

 The Eequ platform is an introducer, not an employer or agent.
 Learners (or parents of learners) must take full responsibility to satisfy themselves about the safety and suitability of individual mentors and their offered learning experiences.